-I am a Disney snack fiend through and through.
+I am a Disney snack lover through and through and am always on the hunt for the best Disneyland snacks and the best Disney World snacks.
 While Walt Disney World will always be my first love, Disneyland offers me snacks I can’t find on the east coast.
-If you offer me good snacks, we’re definitely friends.
 These are the best Disneyland snacks you can only find in Disneyland, so make sure you try them when you visit the Happiest Place on Earth!

 RASPBERRY ROSE MICKEY MACARON

 This one is my favorite.
 MY FAVORITE.
 I love macarons (one o)!
 A macaron is a French sweet meringue-based confection.
 I’ve never been a huge fan of raspberries though.

 All the cast members at Jolly Holiday Bakery Cafe in Disneyland Park told me I had to try it.
 All of them.
 So I couldn’t be rude, and I tried it.
 It was ah-mazing.
 And Mickey-shaped!
 The macarons were flaky and soft, the raspberries added a nice texture and balanced out the rose cream in the middle.

 I called my friend after I ate it and told her how incredible it was.
 Another friend texted me to tell me how much she loved it after she tried it on my recommendation.

 Now it’s time for the macaroon (double o).
 Don’t confuse the two, because you’ll be sad if you’re expecting one and get the other.
 A macaroon is made with coconut, like this beauty.

 The Matterhorn Macaroon is also dipped in white chocolate to make it even more drool-worthy and remind us of the snow covered attraction, The Matterhorn Bobsleds.
 I don’t know why I waited so long to try this one, because I’ve wanted to try it ever since I saw pictures online.

 I also picked this up at the Jolly Holiday Bakery Cafe.
 If you’re not a coconut fan though, I’d skip this one.